bandyopd/JointCSsurv/README.md

 head(GAAD)
 ```

 The GAAD data contains the following variables.
-The raw data (in csv format) and codebook (in txt format) can be obtained in GitHub.
+The raw data (GAAD.csv) and its description (GAAD Data Description.txt) can be found in the GitHub.

 # Contact #